RobinChen121/online-solver/README.md

-An online solver to solve some simple linear programming problems.
+An online solver including Simplex and graphic method to solve some simple linear programming problems.